arangodb/docs/3.8/programs-arangod-query.md

 The default maximum amount of memory (in bytes) that a single AQL query can use.
 When a single AQL query reaches the specified limit value, the query will be aborted with a *resource limit exceeded* exception.
 In a cluster, the memory accounting is done per server, so the limit value is effectively a memory limit per query per server.

-The per-query limit value can be overridden per query by setting the *memoryLimit* option value for individual queries when running them.
+The per-query limit value can be overridden per query by setting the `memoryLimit` option value for individual queries when running them.
 Overriding the per-query limit value is only possible if the `--query.memory-limit-override` option is set to `true`.

-The default value is *0*, meaning that there is no per-query memory limit.
+The default value is `0`, meaning that there is no per-query memory limit.
 It is still possible to set a global memory limit for the total memory used by all AQL queries that currently execute via the option `--query.global-memory-limit`.

 `--query.memory-limit-override value`

 This option can be used to control whether individual AQL queries can increase their memory limit via the `memoryLimit` query option.
 This is the default, so a query that increases its memory limit is allowed to use more memory than set via the `--query.memory-limit` startup option value.

 If the option is set to `false`, individual queries can only lower their maximum allowed memory usage but not increase it.

 `--query.global-memory-limit value`

 The startup option `--query.global-memory-limit` can be used set a limit on the combined estimated memory usage of all AQL queries (in bytes).
 If this option has a value of `0`, then no global memory limit is in place.
 This is also the default value and the same behavior as in previous versions of ArangoDB.

 Setting the option to a value greater than zero will mean that the total memory usage of all AQL queries will be limited approximately to the configured value.
-The limit is enforced by each server in a cluster independently, i.e. it can be set separately for coordinators, DB servers etc. The memory usage of a query that runs on multiple servers in parallel is not summed up, but tracked separately on each server.
+The limit is enforced by each server in a cluster independently, i.e. it can be set separately for Coordinators, DB-Servers etc. The memory usage of a query that runs on multiple servers in parallel is not summed up, but tracked separately on each server.

 If a memory allocation in a query would lead to the violation of the configured global memory limit, then the query is aborted with error code 32 ("resource limit exceeded").

 The global memory limit is approximate, in the same fashion as the per-query memory limit exposed by the option `--query.memory-limit` is.
 Some operations, namely calls to AQL functions and their intermediate results, are currently not properly tracked.

 If both `--query.global-memory-limit` and `--query.memory-limit` are set, the former must be set at least as high as the latter.

 ## Turning AQL warnings into errors